 To help the general public better understand and engage current issues in the Arctic, a one-hour presentation has been developed for the general public, using over 300 spectacular professional photographs from across the Arctic, mostly from the National Geographic and Greenpeace International image collections.

 1. Place - The beauty, natural history, and uniqueness of the Arctic; marine and terrestrial biodiversity, and human communities;

 2. Issues - Climate change, oil and gas, mining, shipping, fisheries, territorial disputes, contaminants, military proliferation, socio-economic challenges;

-3. Solutions – Opportunities in 2015/2016 to shape the future Arctic through policy decisions that will be made by the U.S., the Arctic Council, industry, and the international community.
+3. Solutions - Opportunities to shape the future Arctic through policy decisions that will be made by the U.S., the Arctic Council, industry, and the international community.

 The Imperiled Arctic presentation is open for Q&A and discussion at the end; and is a non-profit, public education initiative.

 To schedule Imperiled Arctic, host organizations need only provide speaker travel costs (from Anchorage, Alaska), on-site arrangements and advertising, and a negotiable speaker stipend (to help defray program development and photo licensing costs).
 Please contact: firstname.lastname@example.org